 The shikra is a small bird of prey found across Asia and Africa.
 It is a member of the Accipitridae family and is also known as the little banded goshawk.

-The shikra is a generalist predator, meaning that it has a wide range of prey that it can feed on.
+The shikra is a generalist predator, meaning it has a wide range of prey it can feed on.
 It also has a wide range of habitats in which it thrives, including forests, savannahs, grasslands, and urban areas.

 Kingdom | Animalia |